dewynl/msc-ai-capstone-project/docs/dissertation.md

 This chapter establishes the systematic approach used to design and evaluate the custom neural network architecture and pedagogical quality evaluation framework for automated course syllabus generation.
 The methodology integrates Design Science Research principles with educational AI development practices and curriculum learning theory, ensuring both technical rigour and pedagogical validity throughout the research process.

 The chapter is organised as follows: Section 4.1 establishes the Design Science Research framework and philosophical foundations guiding the research approach.
-Section 4.2 details the function calling architecture design for reliable structured generation.
+Section 4.2 details the iterative research process that evolved from function calling exploration to the final index-based markdown generation approach.
 Section 4.3 presents the data architecture and template-based input processing methodology.
 Section 4.4 describes the implementation framework and development environment.
 Subsequent sections document the pedagogical quality evaluation methodology (4.5), quality-aware inference pipeline (4.6), and validation procedures (4.7).

 ## 4.1 Research Design and Philosophical Framework